 If you click on the Archives tab of this website, you’ll find a considerable number of pieces posted on the J4MB website since the party’s launch in 2013.

-Mike hosts weekly 90-minute Zoom video discussion groups for men who are members of Regarding Men – membership costs from USD5.00 pcm – on Sundays at 14:00 BST or GMT, whichever the UK is in at the time.
+Mike hosts two weekly 90-minute Zoom video discussion groups on Sundays for men who are members of Regarding Men – membership costs from USD5.00 pcm – at 14:00 and 17:00 BST or GMT, whichever the UK is in at the time.
 The second is for men who wish to abstain from alcohol.
 Mike also runs Men Stop Drinking, an initiative which will include two daily Zoom meetings (08:00 and 20:00 BST or GMT) from 22 May, 2021.

 In May 2020 he passed the leadership of J4MB to Elizabeth Hobson, 31, the party’s Director of Communications for the preceding two years.
 In March 2021, after starting a new full-time job, Elizabeth resigned as party leader, realising that she would no longer have the time and energy required for the role.
 Mike re-assumed the party leadership.